pagkly/Zed/Investopedia3/How Surcharges Add to the Cost of Goods and Services.md

 ## How Surcharges Work

-Many entities, including governments, businesses, and service professionals assess surcharges for [goods or services](https://www.investopedia.com/articles/economics/08/free-market-regulation.asp).
+Many entities, including governments, businesses, and service professionals assess surcharges for [[goods or services]](https://www.investopedia.com/articles/economics/08/free-market-regulation.asp).
 For example, taxi drivers may add a fuel surcharge of $1 when gas prices increase.
 The cost of some products and services do not include the added surcharge.
 Instead, the calculated fee will be assessed upon acceptance or purchase of the item and appears in the contract or purchase agreement.

 Surcharges may be set at specific dollar amounts, such as $5 per transaction, or based on a percentage of the total price.